 This collection consists of the records of the National Hail Research Experiment, an experiment aimed at making a contribution to the question of the operational and economic feasibility of hail suppression.
 Materials include selected correspondence, newsletters, press releases, reports, and photographs.

 The National Scientific Balloon Facility (NSBF) digital collection highlights the early days of the NSBF while it was managed by NCAR.
-Records illuminate the logistics of conducting balloon flights abroad and at home, particularity during the Cold War era.
+The collection illuminates the logistics of conducting balloon flights abroad and at home, particularity during the Cold War era.
 The digital collection includes annual reports, correspondence, newsletters, research status reports for GHOST, photographs, and meeting and trip reports.

 These papers document the earliest days of UCAR/NCAR history.
 Digitized records reveal the details of forming the National Center for Atmospheric Research, its governance in the University Corporation for Atmospheric Research, and its relationship to the National Science Foundation.
 The collection includes the minutes of the first UCAR Board meetings and correspondence between key players in the institution's history, such as Horace Byers, Henry Houghton, Walter Orr Roberts, and others.

 The UCAR / NCAR Oral History Project documents the history of UCAR through interviews, recorded discussions, and lectures by staff and others.
 The project has a strong focus on the creation and development of NCAR as well as the design and construction of the Mesa Laboratory by I.M.
 Pei, early in the Center's history.
 Not all interview transcripts are available online, please contact us for more information.